Slut Pop: Release and promotion

 In the weeks leading up to Slut Pop's release, Petras posted videos teasing its songs on social media, as well stills from a new photoshoot done for the project.
 To promote the EP, Petras realized a club crawl branded as Slut Tour, during which she performed at multiple nightclubs in one night.

+On January 7 2024, a vinyl release of the EP was made available for pre-order.
+The record was sold out in under a few hours.

+On January 22 2024, Petras announced on Instagram the official vinyl release of Slut Pop.

 Reception

 The project received a mixed reception.
 While some critics praised the EP's sex-positive nature, others criticized Petras' association with producer Dr. Luke, who produced the entirety of the EP.